zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

-## Appendix III: DACA a Design Patter or Framework?
+## Appendix II: DACA a Design Patter or Framework?

 The **Dapr Agentic Cloud Ascent (DACA)** is best classified as a **design pattern**, though it has elements that might make it feel framework-like in certain contexts.
 Let’s break this down to clarify its nature and why it fits the design pattern label, while also addressing the nuances that might lead to confusion.